johannesulf/dsigma/docs/magnification.rst

    :width: 80 %
    :align: center

-In the same way, we can use :func:`dsigma.stacking.lens_magnification_bias` function to estimate the leans magnification bias.
+In the same way, we can use :func:`dsigma.stacking.lens_magnification_bias` function to estimate the lens magnification bias.
 In this case, to calculate the additive shear bias, `dsigma` uses the mean lens and source redshift.
 Furthermore, to convert this into an estimate of the bias in :math:`\Delta\Sigma`, it multiplies this with the mean critical surface density.
 Note that the lens magnification bias is purely additive, i.e., it can be corrected for by subtracting the bias estimate from the total lensing signal.